“Ancient Human Remains: Archives of Biodiversity”

 Singular findings of tattooed human skin testify to the research conducted in the field of Criminal Anthropology by Abele De Blasio, a doctor and naturalist from Campania and a follower of Cesare Lombroso.

 The real rediscovery of the Museum began during the centenary of its institution with an intense work of historical reconnaissance and recovery of the collections.
-The anthropological patrimony was exhibited for the first time in the current location of the Collegio Massimo dei Gesuiti in 1999.
+The anthropological patrimony was exhibited for the first time in the current location of the former Collegio Massimo dei Gesuiti in 1999.
 The acquisition of a new room in 2019 allowed to expand the exhibition with prestigious finds rediscovered from the deposits.
 Currently, the Museum’s exhibition area is about 300 square meters.

 Facial casts of African and Asian somatic types and Bolivian mummy in rope sack.